freenas/freenas-docs/userguide/system.rst

 hardware conditions on the system require attention.

 .. note:: The fields on this tab are only enabled for Silver and Gold support coverage level customers.
-Please contact iXsystems for information on upgrading from other support levels.
+Please :ref:`contact iXsystems <contacting-ixsystems>` for information on upgrading from other support levels.

 .. _tn_proactive_support: